Many great business people, thinkers, and scientists have offered brilliant insights into the importance of data.

 What Is Data Integrity?

-Data integrity has three components: correctness, completeness, and consistency.
-It encompasses more than the information’s reliability but also its usefulness.
+Data integrity is a framework for quality CRM data.
+It ensures reliable and useful information, encompassing correctness, completeness, and consistency.
 Maintaining data integrity results in a database that contains:

 - Accurate values (correctness)